JapanYoshi/Orelega/README.md

 * the more traditional Clarendon “R”
 * the fancier “&”
 * the uninterrupted slash
-* the open apertures on “c” and “e”
+* the (relatively) open apertures on “c” and “e”
 * the even bigger ear on “g”
 * less clashy ligatures, even with accented “i”
 * more contemporary Sulzbacher (3-like) “ß” (plus the new capital “ẞ”)
 * the completely original and even *earier* diacritical marks (like cedilla, tilde and ogonek).
+* the Regular weight with the same big ear size as Bold!

-However,it lacks many extra features of Sagona, like multiple weights, italics, swash letters, small caps, all-caps alternates, and other stylistic alternates.
+However,it lacks many extra features of Sagona, like full weights, italics, swash letters, small caps, all-caps alternates, and other stylistic alternates.

 # Name